djipco/webmidi/website/api/classes/WebMidi.md

 ### `.interface`

 The [`MIDIAccess`](https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess)
-instance used to talk to the Web MIDI API.
+instance used to talk to the lower-level Web MIDI API.
 This should not be used directly unless you know what you are doing.

 **Type**: MIDIAccess<br />
 **Attributes**: read-only, nullable<br />